mack070/Week-12-Assignment/README.md

 - We implemented the scroll, but wanted to use custom music to play during the elevation to suit the theme of the holiday package - BUT… this doesn’t work in Next.js - BOO.

-- SO, undeterred, we created our own, BETTER version called MELEVATOR!
+- SO, undeterred, we created an adapted version called MELEVATOR!

-- Reference: tholman.com/elevator.js [Don’t use this, use Melevator in our GitHub 😉 ]
+- Reference: tholman.com/elevator.js (ORIGINAL)

-Features

 GITAWAY POINTS GAME